R&D Tax Incentive Advisory & Claim Support – Prime Innovation

 Companies with Turnover of $20 Million or More – Non-Refundable Offset

 The non-refundable offset can be carried forward to offset future tax liabilities.
-Eligible R&D expenditure is capped at $150 million per financial year.
+R&D expenditure above $150 million per financial year attracts an offset at the company tax rate only, with no premium.

 R&D Tax Incentive Advisory Services